Canon RF 16mm f/2.8 STM Review | This Lens Is A Nifty Fifty Sized Ultra-Wide!

 Sharpness is excellent in the center at f/2.8, whether you’re focusing on stars in the night sky or a close-up macro subject.

 Off-center, however, things start to fall apart by the time you get to the horizontal edges, especially the extreme corners.
-Sharpness is not very good at f/2.8, and it doesn’t exactly get excellent even when stopping down to f/8 or f/11.
+Sharpness is not very good at f/2.8, but also, even when stopping down to f/8 or f/11, it never really improves all the way to “excellent”.

-This is probably fine for a traveling landscape photographer or nightscape photographer who is looking for something ultra-portable, but it’s not a “flagship” performance by any means.
+This is perfectly fine for a traveling landscape photographer or nightscape photographer who is looking for something ultra-portable, but it’s not a “flagship” performance by any means.

 Bokeh